privacyint/ThornSec/example_json.md

 			},
 			//Example of a router configured using dhcp
-			//This is probably only used if you're trying to create a network inside your main network (VMs, perhaps) "dhcp_router":{
+			//This is probably only used if you're trying to create a network inside your main network (VMs, perhaps)
+			//Also likely if you're connected using coax, Ethernet over the last mile, or LTE/3G/WiMax etc "dhcp_router":{
 				//Declare it's a router
 				"types":["router"],